 - Nerdio for Azure does NOT support Azure AD DS at this time due to the various limitations it imposes for most deployment scenarios

-WVD requires that the session host VMs (desktop VMs) be joined to either Server Active Directory (#1) or AAD DS (#3).
-In a WVD Nerdio account DC01 is accessible to the WVD session host VMs.
-It is not possible to use only AAD (#2) for a WVD deployment.
-With WVD you need both AAD (contains user objects) and Server AD (contains computer objects).
+AVD requires that the session host VMs (desktop VMs) be joined to either Server Active Directory (#1) or AAD DS (#3).
+In a AVD Nerdio account DC01 is accessible to the AVD session host VMs.
+It is not possible to use only AAD (#2) for a AVD deployment.
+With AVD you need both AAD (contains user objects) and Server AD (contains computer objects).
 Server AD is automatically configured to be synchronized with AAD via ADConnect on DC01 for an optimal user experience.

 Additional reading: Microsoft Azure Active Directory